Recursion, Debugging, and Final Code Reading

 Dictionary key does not existKeyError

-For example, [1, 2]['0'] raises TypeError because list indexes must be integers or slices.
-[1, 2][9] raises IndexError because the index type is valid but the position is outside the list.
+For example, [1, 2]['0'] raises TypeError (a list index must be an integer or slice, not a string), while [1, 2][9] raises IndexError (index type valid, position absent).

-1. Read all def statements as definitions, not executions.
+1. Read all defs as definitions, not executions.

 2. Start at the first top-level executable line.